alonzowolfram/drug-combo-ML-model/README.md

 # Introduction
 Development of a machine-learning model for predicting drug-combination efficacy in individual patients.
-Code coming soon.
+All the code needed to pre-process the data and train the machine-learning models is here; however, the file paths still point to the locations on my local machine.
+These paths will be corrected.
+The data cannot be uploaded to GitHub due to size constraints, but the data sources will be provided.
+A full README with instructions on how to run the code is forthcoming.